Hiyya1/ODT-2026-Hiyya/README.md

 What is the single biggest uncertainty in your project at this stage?

 **Response:**
-`Integration of physical build with code and circuits, making the flowers move without assistance.`
+`Integration of physical build with code and electronics, making the flowers move without assistance.`

 ---